pewgeuges/footnotes/README.md

 1. In the text, a click on the index number takes the reader to the footnote;
 2. In the list, a click on the footnote number takes the reader back to the text.

 As an apparent disruption, this fix requires incrementing the major version number according to semantic versioning.
+The planned release is v2.0.0.

 ### More about the background